dimaskiddo/play-with-docker/README.md

 Don't forget to change your computer's default DNS to use the dnsmasq server to resolve.

 ## FAQ

-### How can I connect to a published port from the outside world?
+### How Can I Connect to a Published Port from The Outside World?

 If you need to access your services from outside, use the following URL pattern `http://ip<hyphen-ip>-<session_jd>-<port>.<l2-subdomain>.<domain>` (i.e: http://ip10-10-10-10-b8ir6vbg5vr00095iil0-8080.apps.docker.dimaskiddo.my.id).

-### Why is PWD running in ports 80 and 443?
-Can I change that?
+### Why is Play With Docker Running in Ports 80 and 443?
+Can I Change That?

 No, it needs to run on those ports for DNS resolve to work.
 Ideas or suggestions about how to improve this are welcome

 ## Hints